nolenfelten/Modern-GUI/README.md

 Then run the code in GUI.py found here in this repo.
 It will create a web browser widget that you can use to execute HTML/CSS/JS.
 You can even trigger JS functions from Python to send/recieve data to/from Python/JS.

+Now you don't have to .pack() every freakin' thing.
+.pack() my ass Tkinter!